samathaluca/fallen/README.md

 ## Version control and Heroku Deployment

 For version control Github has been used.
 Github is a distributed Version Control Systems (DVCSs) recommended by Code Institute which ensures we have a store of all significant changes made during development.
-Using Gitpod alongside Github had moajor advantages in terms of how easy it was to stage, commit and push versions but I did get confused in the early days of using Gitpod because opening up previous versions and trying to save them did not commit as the most recent version which led to a number of different worskpaces for the same repository listed in gitpod.io associated with one repository.
+Using Gitpod alongside Github had major advantages in terms of how easy it was to stage, commit and push versions but I did get confused in the early days of using Gitpod because opening up previous versions and trying to save them did not commit as the most recent version which led to a number of different worskpaces for the same repository listed in gitpod.io associated with one repository.

 I found it easier to copy and paste previous changes in to the most recent worksspace which left clean development path releative to timeline.

 In summary, gitpod offers all opened versions of a respository within https://gitpod.io/workspaces/.
 There is one master and numerous detached, previous versions that have been opened.
 I only worked within master after losing track of some changes within previous versions.

 I was careful to use commit messages that I could find again if needed.
 I did notice some students had 800-900 commits for their projects.
 I have only made commits when there is a change made I believe is a step forward in development.
-The most basic changes such as, speelings, form questions, colour tests, link changes etc. have not been saved individually becasue I use version control as a working tool and want it as lean and easy to find amendments as possible.
+The most basic changes such as, spellings, form questions, colour tests, link changes etc. have not been saved individually because I use version control as a working tool and want it as lean and easy to find amendments as possible.

 As detailed below I moved from version control and deployment via the command line terminal to setting up IDE to DVSC commits with automated deployment.
 This made version control and deployment effortless.